coderobe/unbreak-tweetdeck/README.md

 - Working notification streaming
 - Search does not spawn a new column
 - Hashtags don't spawn a new column
-- Revert outlined like button to the filled version
+- Revert icons to their old versions
 - Revert round avatars to squares

 # Tested on